useakat/docSiteTemplate/README.md

 Taxonomies such as tags and categories work in the same way as they do with Docsy.
 They are disabled by default.

 See the [Docsy taxonomy support](https://www.docsy.dev/docs/adding-content/taxonomy/) documentation for instructions.

+## instruction for deploying a document site on github pages using this template
+1.